PokemonAutomation/ComputerControl/Wiki/Programs/README.md

 **Notes:**
 - Programs that require video feedback cannot run on the Switch Lite because it does not have HDMI output.
 - Not every program can run on every controller.
-Check the table for compability.
+Please check the table for compatibility.
 - Table entries marked as "Degraded" mean that the program will run, but performance and reliability may be severely degraded.

 **Jump To:**